ucdavis/hippo/README.md

 # Local Setup

-Requires .net 6 SDK from https://dotnet.microsoft.com/download
+Requires .net 8 SDK from https://dotnet.microsoft.com/download

-Requires nodeJS, recommended version 14.x
+Requires nodeJS, version 22.14.0 or higher

 In the `Hippo.Web/ClientApp` folder, run `npm install`.
 Technically this step is optional but it's useful to do to get things started.